Tobertet/ToberQuizz/README.md

 [Download it from Play Store](https://play.google.com/store/apps/details?id=com.robertmengual.toberquizz)

+## Contributing

+### Proposing a new challenge

+Would you like to create content either for a specific country or internationally?
+Just open a new Issue of type **New challenge proposal** and follow the steps in the wiki page [Proposing a new challenge](https://github.com/Tobertet/ToberQuizz/wiki/Proposing-a-new-challenge).

+### Donating

+If you really enjoyed the application and want to support me, you can also [buy me a coffee](https://ko-fi.com/robertmengual).
+I would be eternally grateful :)

 ## Project Setup

-The project has been developed using NodeJS v14 so we encourage you to do the same.
+The project has been developed using NodeJS v16 so we encourage you to do the same.
 If you use [nvm](https://github.com/nvm-sh/nvm), you can simply run `nvm use` in the root of the project and it will automatically set that version for you.

 The package manager we use is [yarn](https://classic.yarnpkg.com/lang/en/docs/install).